 Gas Concrete Circular Saw

-I rented a 16 inch gas concrete circular saw from Home Depot Tool Rental which is limited to a 5-7/8 inch deep cut.
+I rented a 16 inch gas concrete circular saw from Home Depot Tool Rental which is limited to a 5-7/8 inch deep cut (here’s an electric version).
 Be sure to ask for the water hose connector to keep down the dust.
 The concrete saw cut the slab like butter.
 Your pants will get wet from water and sludge.
 Also be careful to wait for the saw blade to spin down before lifting the saw up and moving to another position because the gyroscopic forces are quite significant.

 I made several narrow cuts and broke out the slab like slices of bread.
 I noticed there was no reinforcing remesh (welded steel wire mesh)in the concrete – this is what happens when the former homeowner’s have work done without filing for a Building Permit.